ParkinsonLab/MetaPro/README.md

 We intentionally did not include any database files in this distribution so as to allow the user more flexibility in how they want to use the pipeline.
 Databases also become obselete quickly, and the image size would be enormous.

-However, many of these databases require indexing, so we are curating ready-to-go versions these databases on our website: https://compsysbio.org/metapro_libs/
+However, many of these databases require indexing, so we are curating ready-to-go versions these databases on our webserver: https://compsysbio.org/metapro_libs/

 Below is a description of each of the fields we used.